youbetter/mobile/README.md

 # mobile
-Record and review your progress from a mobile device
+YouBetter on a mobile device